 How about Non-Exempt Accommodation?

-PBSA providers not in an approved code (like ANUK/Unipol) lose their exemption meaning they must move from fixed-term to assured periodic tenancies from 1st May 2026.
-Tenants gain the ability to give notice, stricter limits on rent increases and higher standards.
+PBSA providers not in the ANUK/Unipol Code lose their exemption meaning they must move from fixed-term to assured periodic tenancies from 1st May 2026.
+Tenants gain the ability to give notice to end the agreement.

-How do I check if a PSBA provider is a member of an approved code?
+How do I check if a PSBA provider is a member of the Code?

 - Search by Member: The National Code member directory allows you to search by the management company name.